timothyhull/breadpool-self-eval/docs/index.md

                 1. Parallel with a well-defined rear wall.
                 2. Ready to rapidly accelerate in non-derby direction to follow and remain even with players up to the trailing edge of the rear engagement zone.
                 3. Shifting slightly behind the rear wall when jammers approach, so I can observe contact to the rear wall.
-                3. Shifting slightly in front of the rear wall to observe for illegal blocking techniques that create game impact.
+                3. Periodically shifting slightly in front of the rear wall to observe for illegal blocking techniques that create game impact.
                 4. In position to observe player positioning relative to the jammer line and outside boundary at the start of each jam.

             - As a **middle** OPR, I am, generally: